Prepare your church for emergency response: Lessons from Grenfell

 This guide draws on our research into faith group responses to the Grenfell Tower tragedy, and can be used in emergency response preparation.
 (2018)

-Madeleine Ward considers the challenge and the opportunity that churches face when responding to loneliness in the young.
+Madeleine Pennington considers the challenge and the opportunity that churches face when responding to loneliness in the young.
 17/06/2019

-This Loneliness Awareness Week, Madeleine Ward considers how the church can respond to the growing ‘loneliness epidemic’.
+This Loneliness Awareness Week, Madeleine Pennington considers how the church can respond to the growing ‘loneliness epidemic’.

 We are in the midst of a loneliness epidemic.
 Figures vary hugely, but it is estimated that as many as 23% of UK adults feel lonely ‘always or often’, meaning that several millions of Brits are regularly affected.
 This is an epidemic in a very literal sense: loneliness is a risk factor for dementia, heart disease and stroke, poor mental health, and early death, as well as a key predictor for how likely a patient is to follow a treatment plan.
 Last year saw Tracey Crouch appointed as the world’s first ‘Minister for Loneliness’ (though she later resigned over fixed odds betting terminals) and the government’s resulting strategy for tackling loneliness was published in October 2018.